-Records the net interest on the defined benefit liability charged to the Comprehensive Income and Expenditure Statement.
+Records the net interest on the defined benefit liability charged to the CIES.

-Adjustments for Other Differences
+Adjustments for other differences

-Other differences between amounts debited/credited to the Comprehensive Income and Expenditure Statement and amounts payable/receivable to be recognised under statute.
+Other differences between amounts debited/ credited to the CIES and amounts payable/ receivable to be recognised under statute.

-Within Cost of Services
+Within cost of services

-- Statutory adjustment for a financial instrument relating to a decision to issue a soft loan (below market rates) - Accounting for the employee accumulated absence liability.
+Statutory adjustment for a financial instrument relating to a decision to issue a soft loan (below market rates), Accounting for the employee accumulated absence liability.